 The following is a list of frequently asked questions about our program.
 If you don't find the answer to your question, don't hesitate to contact our Admissions Department.

 Yes.
-All students admitted into the MDM program are eligible for scholarships administered by Great Northern Way Campus.
+All students admitted into the MDM program may be eligible for scholarships.

 For more information, visit Scholarship Opportunities.